bitcoin-computer/monorepo/packages/node/README.md

 </font>

+On regtest, the halving period is set to infinity.
+This makes it possible to run a large number of tests without having to restart the node.

 ### Fund the Wallet

-If you run the node in regtest mode, you can fund a wallet with the following commands.
+In regtest mode, you can fund a wallet with the following commands.

 <font size=1>